alexoughton/rtd-openstack-xenserver/docs/13-build-block1-node-os.rst

      # vim /etc/udev/rules.d/90-persistent-net.rules

        SUBSYSTEM=="net", ACTION=="add", DRIVERS=="?*",ATTR{address}=="00:00:00:00:00:00",ATTR{dev_id}=="0x0", ATTR{type}=="1",KERNEL=="eno*", NAME="eth0"

+* Note: This file is case-sensitive, and the MAC addresses should be lower-case.

 16. Rename the network interface configuration file to ``eth0``.
 Replace ``eno00000001`` with the name of your control node's interfaces::

      # cd /etc/sysconfig/network-scripts